Research

 Grievances, Framing Effects, and Public Support for Protests: Evidence from Argentina’s Student Movement

 Abstract: The success of a social movement depends largely on its ability to sway public opinion in its favor.
 However, the ability of movements to successfully persuade the public hinges on the way contentious actions are framed by the media, elites, and activists themselves.
-I argue that variations in the framing of grievances – for example, as grounded in material concerns versus abstract, idealistic appeals – may influence individuals’ support for protests.
+I argue that variations in the framing of grievances – for example, as grounded in material concerns versus abstract, idealistic appeals – influences individuals’ support for protests.
 Specifically, I suggest that protests will be most effective in persuading the public when they draw on meaningful appeals to shared cultural values, rather than materialist appeals.
-I test this through an online survey experiment based in Argentina, motivated by the recent student protest movement in support of higher education reform.
+I test this through an online survey experiment based in Argentina, motivated by the recent student protest movement against budget cuts to higher education.

 “A Little Guatemala”: The University of San Carlos as a Window Into Guatemala’s Democratic Backsliding

 Abstract: Public universities, like any state institution, wield considerable political and financial resources.
-In many parts of the world, they are also home to rich internal governance systems that often mirror national political dynamics, making universities influential sites of political contestation and socialization.
-These attributes are exemplified by the University of San Carlos of Guatemala (USAC), a public university with an unparalleled degree of influence in national political affairs.
-Drawing on interviews conducted over three months of fieldwork in Guatemala City, I trace how USAC has recently become a flashpoint of political contention in light of a highly controversial election for the university’s rectorship.
-I discuss how the election, and the subsequent student movement that emerged in response, have led to the deterioration of institutions of democratic representation at USAC.
-I argue that the situation has important parallels to dynamics of democratic backsliding at the national level.
-This paper seeks to contribute to a growing body of literature that highlights the importance of universities as both political institutions and political arenas.
-More broadly, this paper advocates for the analytical value of studying the “micro-politics” of a single institution for scholars of comparative politics.
+In many parts of the world, they are also home to rich internal governance systems and elections that often mirror national political dynamics, making universities influential sites of political contestation and socialization.
+This is exemplified by the University of San Carlos of Guatemala (USAC), a public university with an unparalleled degree of influence in national politics.
+Drawing on in-depth qualitative interviews, I trace how USAC has become a flashpoint of political contention following a fraudulent election for the university’s rectorship.
+I show how the election, and the controversial student movement that emerged in response, have led to the deterioration of democratic institutions within the university, with important implications for Guatemalan politics more broadly.
+In doing so, I argue that in some circumstances, universities can at once become both targets and drivers of democratic backsliding.
+This project seeks to contribute to a growing body of literature that highlights the importance of universities as both political institutions and political arenas.
+More broadly, this project advocates for the analytical value of studying the “micro-politics” of a single institution for scholars of comparative politics.